bianca9901/hangman/README.md

 * [Colorama](https://pypi.org/project/colorama/) was used to implement colors.
 * [Simple terminal menu](https://pypi.org/project/simple-term-menu/) was used to implement the menus.
 * [Heroku](https://id.heroku.com/login) was used to deploy my project.
-* [This](https://www.youtube.com/watch?v=u51Zjlnui4Y) video helped me learn how to reset the previously used color to default so that I could always start with a clean slate.
+* [This](https://www.youtube.com/watch?v=u51Zjlnui4Y) video helped me learn how to apply colors with Colorama.
 * [This](https://www.csestack.org/clear-python-interpreter-console/) article together with the inspiration from my mentor taught me how to clear terminals.
 * [This](https://www.youtube.com/watch?v=Zpa-rc9e388) video together with the tips from my mentor taught me how to create menus.
 * [This](https://www.youtube.com/watch?v=cJJTnI22IF8) video gave me the idea to make the hangman game.